Avalon-Lab/openjdk-docker-build-tools/README.md

 # openjdk-docker-build-tools
+Bases on official repo [AdoptOpenJDK/openjdk-docker-build-tools](https://github.com/AdoptOpenJDK/openjdk-docker-build-tools) that was missing java 14.

 Dockerfiles and build scripts for generating maven Docker Images related to OpenJDK.
 Currently this builds maven images with hotspot and Eclipse OpenJ9 on Ubuntu.

 # License